10 Best Solar Panels for Homes (2022)

 Speaking of value, we also want to mention the residential solar panels from Trina Solar.

 Trina Solar is a Chinese company, and like Canadian Solar, it does an admirable job of producing premium-quality cell technology at competitive price points.
-Their panels are almost as cheap as the ones from Canadian Solar, and come with a comparable 12-year warranty.
+The company's panels are almost as cheap as the ones from Canadian Solar and come with a comparable 12-year warranty.
 They may actually be just a tad more durable, which is why we rank them as a slightly better value overall.
 Keep this brand in mind as you seek the best use of your solar dollar.

 Consumer Favorite: Q Cells